SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ## Simulation outcomes
-Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014] and the 1km sample assumption, {{percentSignificant}} of neighborhoods in SSP245 see significant changes to claim probability ($p<0.05/n$) though we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area and, thus, a smaller sample size in our simulations.
+Despite the conservative nature of the Bonferroni correction [@mcdonald_handbook_2014] and the 1km sample assumption, {{percentSignificant}} of maize acreage in SSP245 falls within a neighborhood with significant changes to claim probability ($p < 0.05 / n$) at some point during the 2050 series simulations.
+That said, we observe that some of the remaining neighborhoods failing to meet that threshold have less land dedicated to maize within their area and, thus, a smaller sample size in our simulations.

 | **Scenario**   | **Year** | **Unit mean yield change** | **Unit loss probability**         | **Avg covered loss severity**  |
 | ---------------------------- | -------- | -------------------------- | --------------------------------- | ------------------------------ |